Skip to content

 The 4 mechanisms of action of konjac as an appetite suppressant

-The secret of konjac lies in its richness in glucomannan , a unique soluble dietary fiber.
+The secret of konjac lies in its richness in glucomannan, a unique soluble dietary fiber.
 This highly viscous fiber, composed of glucose and mannose, gives konjac all its properties.
-What sets glucomannan apart from other dietary fibers is its exceptional absorption capacity : it can absorb up to 100 times its weight in water , even surpassing oat bran by 70 times.
+What distinguishes glucomannan from other dietary fibers is its exceptional absorption capacity : it can absorb up to 100 times its weight in water, even surpassing oat bran by 70 times.

 First mechanism: the gastric saturation effect

-The main mechanism of konjac's appetite-suppressing action is based on a purely physical phenomenon.
-By swelling in the stomach upon contact with water, this fiber leads to a longer-lasting feeling of satiety .
-Specifically, when you consume glucomannan with water, it transforms into a viscous gel that occupies a significant volume in the stomach.
+The main mechanism of konjac's appetite suppressant action is based on a purely physical phenomenon.
+By swelling in the stomach upon contact with water, this fiber causes a longer-lasting feeling of satiety.
+Concretely, when you consume glucomannan with water, it transforms into a viscous gel which occupies a significant volume in the stomach.

-This viscous, gel-like fiber lines the stomach walls and occupies a large volume in the early stages of digestion.
-This mechanical expansion triggers gastric distension receptors , sending early satiety signals to the brain that naturally reduce appetite.
+This viscous, gelling fiber lines the walls of the stomach and occupies a large volume there from the early stages of digestion.
+This mechanical expansion triggers gastric distension receptors, sending early satiety signals to the brain that naturally reduce appetite.

 Second mechanism: slowing down gastric emptying

-Beyond the volume effect, glucomannan acts on digestive timing.
-This action delays gastric emptying, prolongs the digestion and absorption phases of nutrients , which increases the feeling of satiety.
+Beyond the volume effect, glucomannan acts on digestive temporality.
+This action delays gastric emptying, prolongs the digestion and absorption phases of nutrients, which increases the feeling of satiety.
 By slowing the passage of food from the stomach to the small intestine, konjac maintains the feeling of fullness for longer.

 This slowdown has a double advantage: it prolongs satiety between meals and slows the absorption of sugars and inhibits the reabsorption of intestinal cholesterol.